Home Health Tips Health Concerns Site Index Glossary Contact Us

 Asthenia

-Ataxia - the drug effects nerve cells.
+Ataxia – the drug affects nerve cells.
 Nerve cells are very sensitive as they are the communication line of the body which relays messages including feeling.
 The nerve cells are actually more sensitive to the chemo drug then the cancer cells.
-When the nerve damaged is a nerve connected to a motor nerve, the body's balance and coordination is effected.
-Ataxia is defined as "inability to coordinate voluntary muscle movements; unsteady movements and staggering gait"
+When the nerve damaged is a nerve connected to a motor nerve, the body’s balance and coordination is affected.
+Ataxia is defined as “inability to coordinate voluntary muscle movements; unsteady movements and staggering gait”

 Azotemia